 Romeo and Juliet, The Movie

-Once upon a time in Verona, an Italian town, around 1500, two traditional families, the Montagues and the Capulets, cultivated an intense and unsustainable enmity that went back several years.
+Once upon a time in 16th-century Verona, Italy, two traditional families: the Montagues and the Capulets, cultivated an intense and unsustainable enmity that went back several years.
 Independent of this rivalry, Romeo and Juliet, unique children of these powerful clans, fall in love and decide to fight for this feeling.
-The lovers met at a party welled by the leader of the Capulets, who was the girl’s father.
-Romeo, obviously, was not invited but believing being in love with Rosaline, one of the girls at the event, found a way to enter in the mansion.
-However when he faced with Juliet, the image of the other girl disappeared from his heart, and now there is only space for the unknown girl.
-It was love at first sight!
+The lovers met at a party held by the leader of the Capulets, who was the girl’s father.
+Romeo Montague, obviously, was not invited but, believing he was in love with Rosaline, Juliet’s cousin, found a way to enter the mansion.
+However, when he faced Juliet, the image of the other girl disappeared from his heart, leaving only space for the unknown one.
+All in all, it was love at first sight!

-Soon after the two discover they belong to rival families.
-Romeo, right after the party, listened to Juliet talking with the stars, during which she confesses her passion for him.
-Of course he goes immediately looking for her and declares his passion.
-One day after, with the help of Friar Lawrence, the two married in secret.
-But the shadow of tragedy seems to chase them.
-On the same day Romeo unintentionally becomes involved in a fight with Juliet’s cousin, Tybalt.
-At first the young man didn’t respond to any provocation, but when he saw his friend Mercutio dead he kills Tybalt as revenge.
+Soon after, the two discover they are in rivaling families.
+After the party, Romeo overheard Juliet talking to the stars, during which she confesses her passion for him.
+Immediately, he looks for her to declare his own passion.
+A day later, with the help of Friar Lawrence, the two marry in secret.
+However, the shadow of tragedy seems to chase them.
+That same day, Romeo unintentionally becomes involved in a fight with Juliet’s cousin, Tybalt.
+At first, the young man didn’t respond to any provocation, but when he saw his good friend, Mercutio, dead, he kills Tybalt as revenge.

-This death further fuels the hatred between the families and the Prince of the city tells Romeo to leave Verona.
-The old Capulet, not knowing of the marriage of his daughter with the enemy, arranges a marriage with Paris.
-Friar convinces her to accept the marriage but sets up a plan.
-Shortly before the ceremony Juliet should drink a potion prepared by him and would be considered dead.
-Romeo would be warned and would return to remove her from the grave of the Capulets as she awoke.
-However, Romeo finds out what happened before being notified by the Friar.
-Desperate, he takes the poisonous potion, and in the tomb where is his beloved one, he ingests the vial contents and dies next to Juliet.
+Furthermore, this death fuels the hatred between the families, and the Prince of the city banishes Romeo.
+The old Capulet, unaware of his daughter’s marriage to the enemy, arranges for her to marry Paris.
+Friar Lawrence convinces her to accept the marriage while conceptualizing a plan.
+Shortly before the ceremony, Juliet is advised by Friar Lawrence to drink a potion that would commit her to an artificial death.
+Meanwhile, Romeo would return to remove her from the grave of the Capulets as the effects of the potion expire.
+However, Romeo finds out about Juliet’s death before being notified by the Friar.
+Desperate, he takes a legitimately poisonous potion with him to the tomb where his beloved resides.
+There, he ingests the vial’s contents and dies next to Juliet.
 The young woman wakes up and realizes what has happened.